Galle Fort: New Orient Hotel

 The New Orient Hotel was originally built in 1694 for the exclusive use of the Dutch Governor and his staff.
 It was converted into a hotel in 1865, the New Orient Hotel, which catered to the European passengers traveling between Europe and Galle Port in the 19th century and in 2005 was modernised into a franchise of the Aman Resorts, named the Amangalla.

 Breadfruit tree

 The breadfruit (Artucarpus incisisus) tree was introduced in Galle first by the Dutch; reputedly the oldest breadfruit tree in Sri Lanka can be found at Akersloot Bastion in Galle Fort.
-It is believed that the Dutch introduced breadfruit which is of 'heaty' nature hoping that it would either kill the local population or make them sick.
-However, the locals found a neutraliser to this in the coconut tree.
-They mixed breadfruit with coconut and evolved a delicacy, which became popular, as it was found tasty and nourishing.
+It is popularly believed that the Dutch introduced breadfruit which is of 'heaty' nature hoping that it would either kill the local population or make them sick.
+However, in the story, the locals found by mixing the bread fruit with coconut they produced a neutral delicacy.
 This tree is now grown across the country.